dunglas/frankenphp/docs/config.md

 			num <num> # Sets the number of PHP threads to start, defaults to 2x the number of available CPUs. env <key> <value> # Sets an extra environment variable to the given value.
 Can be specified more than once for multiple environment variables. watch <path> # Sets the path to watch for file changes.
-Can be specified more than once for multiple paths.
+Can be specified more than once for multiple paths. name <name> # Sets the name of the worker, used in logs and metrics.
+Default: absolute path of worker file }
-		}
 	}
 }